-1. Background
+1. BACKGROUND

 - 1.1 The Privacy and Personal Information Protection Act 1998 (PPIPA) requires all councils to prepare a Privacy Management Plan, outlining their policies and practices to ensure compliance with the requirements of that Act and the Health Records and Information Privacy Act 2002 (HRIPA). - 1.2 The PPIPA provides for the protection of personal information and for the protection of the privacy of individuals.
-Section 33 of the PPIPA requires all councils to prepare a Privacy Management Plan (Plan) to deal with: - The devising of policies and practices to ensure compliance by Council with the requirements of the PPIPA and the HRIPA. - The dissemination of those policies and practices to persons within Council. - The procedures that Council proposes for internal review of privacy complaints. - The procedures and practices used by Council to ensure compliance with the obligations and responsibilities for the mandatory notification of data breach scheme. - Such other matters as are considered relevant by Council in relation to privacy and the protection of personal information held by it.
+Section 33 of the PPIPA requires all councils to prepare a Privacy Management Plan (Plan) to deal with: - The devising of policies and practices to ensure compliance by the Council with the requirements of the PPIPA and the HRIPA - The dissemination of those policies and practices to persons within Council - The procedures that Council proposes for internal review of privacy complaints - Such other matters as are considered relevant by Council in relation to privacy and the protection of personal information held by it.